How much does a Counselor - Dormitory make in the United States?

 -

 Licensed Professional Counselor (LCPC) provides individual, family, and group counseling services to patients to address various mental health and wellness-related issues.
 Conducts assessments and helps patients to problem-solve areas of need.
 Being a Licensed Professional Counselor (LCPC) helps to develop coping strategies and action-based goals and objectives for patients.
 May specialize in a particular area of counseling.
 Additionally, Licensed Professional Counselor (LCPC) requires a master's degree in psychology, counseling, social work, or related field.
-Requires Licensed Clinical Professional Counselor (LCPC) granted by the applicable state.
+Requires Licensed Clinical Professional Counselor (LCPC).
 Typically reports to a supervisor or manager.
 Licensed Professional Counselor (LCPC)'s years of experience requirement may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
 View Licensed Professional Counselor (LCPC) SalaryAlternate Job Titles:Licensed Mental Health Counselor (LCPC)Category : Healthcare - Practitioners